NOTE: HOTEL DEADLINE is December 7, 2018.

 Address: 15191 Homestead Road, Lehigh Acres, FL 33971 (telephone number 239-694-2174).
 A map is available on the web at WWW.LCMCD.ORG.

-Attendees will be assisted with transportation to and from the selected hotel to the District, a distance of approximately 14 miles, if prior arrangements are made with the Chairperson, email Mark Latham at firstname.lastname@example.org
+Attendees will be assisted with transportation to and from the selected hotel to the District, a distance of approximately 14 miles, if prior arrangements are made with the Chairperson, email Chris Lesser at Christopher.firstname.lastname@example.org

 There will also be presentations from many different programs on their aerial operations covering both routine application issues and novel approaches, as well updates from industry (equipment manufacturers, pesticide manufacturers and insurance representatives).
 Plus the opportunity for “open audience discussions” for the most pressing problems facing todays’ aerial application professionals.
 And lets not forget the always popular Wednesday morning field demonstration.